 Community Response grants average $10,000 to $30,000.
 The Foundation may consider partially funding a proposal, if acceptable to the grantee.

 Mid-Iowa Health Foundation awards grants to organizations working towards improving the health of people in greater Des Moines, Iowa.
 The Foundation is interested in work that affects specific health results and aligns with community-identified priorities.

 With this traditional, competitive grant program the Foundation learns from nonprofit organizations about the important work needed to improve health in greater Des Moines, Iowa.
-The Foundation staff and Grant Committee review applications annually and make recommendations for board consideration and funding decisions.
+The Foundation staff, Community Advisory Team, and Grant Committee review applications annually and make recommendations for board consideration and funding decisions.

 The health care safety net provides appropriate, timely and affordable health services to people who experience barriers to accessing services from other providers due to financial, cultural, linguistic, or other issues.
 These core safety net providers offer care to patients in Greater Des Moines, Iowa regardless of their ability to pay for services, and primarily serve vulnerable, low-income patients who are uninsured, publicly insured or underinsured.